psychemedia/storytelling-notes/giant-tricked-cut-own-belly.md

 Bnt the lad was not slow; he pulled his cheese ont of the scrip in a trice, and squeezed it till the whey squirted out.

-"Hold your tongue I " he cried to the Troll, " or I'll squeeze yon as I squeeze the water out of this white stone."
+"Hold your tongue!" he cried to the Troll, "or I'll squeeze you as I squeeze the water out of this white stone."

 "Stay, dear friend ," said the Troll, "only spare me, and I'll help you to hew."